 8:45 a.m. to 12:30 p.m.
 Sunday

-The Dean’s Book Club discusses a different book each month, including novels, nonfiction, and books on spirituality and faith.
+The Dean’s Book Club discusses a different book at each meeting, including novels, nonfiction, and books on spirituality and faith.
 Books are selected by the group and are available for purchase from the Cathedral Bookstore.
 All are welcome.
-The club meets in the McGehee Conference Room from 6:30–8 p.m. as follows:
+The club meets in the McGehee Conference Room from 6:30–8 p.m. on the following dates: